-- March 28, 2020: Decision letter will be emailed to the applicants.
+- Late March 28, 2021: Decision letter will be emailed to the applicants.

 Before you arrive:

-A group video orientation will be held in late April with program coordinator, Dr. Lucky Mehra.
-You will be introduced to other interns, and briefed on the 9-week schedule and logistical details.
+A group video orientation will be held in late April with program coordinators.
+You will be introduced to other interns, and briefed on the 2021 schedule and logistical details.
 Video conferences between each mentor and their student intern will take place in early May to get acquainted and discuss expectations.

 Tables 1-3 below outline the timeline.
 Most weeks will follow a similar schedule to facilitate planning of work schedules in the host labs.
 All weeks will include these elements:

 - Professional development (Prof. Dev.): Interns in plant pathology REEU will join the workshops offered by the Consortium of Undergraduate Research Experience Programs (CUREP).
 On weeks without a CUREP workshop we will offer sessions on ethics, video interview skills, and international agriculture development.

 - Field trips: Weeks 1-8 will have a half- or full-day field trip for hands-on experiential learning about research and extension in different agricultural systems.